How to Stop Feeling Insecure

 Everyone will have different situations that make them feel uncomfortable or vulnerable, depending on what they are feeling insecure about or having trouble with.
 The key is to practice walking through difficult situations on your own when there is no pressure and nothing to lose so that you will be successful when it really counts.

 In conclusion, having insecurities is a part of being human, but you don’t have to let your fears run your life.
-Facing our fears and persevering through difficult situations builds character and confidence and will ultimately make you a better person.
+On how to stop being insecure, facing our fears and persevering through difficult situations builds character and confidence.
+It will ultimately make you a better person.
 So instead of hiding from or burying your insecurities, embrace them as ways to become the best version of yourself that you can be.